-To work really means to discover, master and apply with profit the structure that is in reality.
-In our time, human work has acquired a conspicuously technical character in the sense that by preference persons make and use instruments for the manipulation and control of reality.
-Because work characterizes adult life, of necessity, the child cannot be lead to participate in the culture creating activity of the adult world in any other way than to himself work.
-He usually does this by carrying out assignments given by the adults and specifically by the teacher in the lesson situation.
-That the child can arrive at a cognitive encounter with reality through working also is a cardinal principle that had already been recognized by educationists before Dewey.
+To work means to discover, master, and apply with profit, a structure in the lifeworld.
+In our time, human work has acquired a conspicuously technical character, in the sense that, by preference, persons make and use instruments for the manipulation and control of reality.
+Because work characterizes adult life, of necessity, the child cannot be led to participate in the culture-creating activity of the adult world in any other way than to him/herself work.
+He/she usually does this by carrying out assignments given by the adults and, specifically, by the teacher in the lesson situation.
+That the child can arrive at a cognitive encounter with reality through working also is a cardinal principle which had been recognized by educationists before Dewey.

-In Wie Gertrud ihre Kinder lehrt (How Gertrude teaches her children) (1801), Pestalozzi indicated how this principle was implemented by Gertrude, the mother.
-At the basis of teaching her children to count and compute, her method was, while they were spinning and weaving, to let them count their yarn and stitches back and forth and let them skip, add and subtract with odd numbers.
-Thus, she taught her children to calculate by means of their work.
+In Wie Gertrud ihre Kinder lehrt (How Gertrude teaches her children) (1801), Pestalozzi indicates how this principle is implemented by Gertrude, the mother.
+At the basis of teaching her children to count and compute, her method is, while they are spinning and weaving, to let them count their yarn and stitches back and forth, and let them skip, add and subtract with odd numbers.
+Thus, she teaches her children to calculate by means of their work.

-The German educationist Georg Kerschensteiner, the Director of Instruction in Munich from 1895 to 1919, was an equally famous exponent of the principle of teaching through the child's working involvement with the milieu and reality.
-He implemented in teaching the Aristotelian principle that character is formed through activity.
-In practice, this principle found its embodiment in the Kerschensteiner Activity School in which purposeful workshop teaching was the basic axiom.
+The German educationist, Georg Kerschensteiner, the Director of Instruction in Munich from 1895 to 1919, is an equally famous exponent of the principle of teaching through the child's working involvement with the milieu and reality.
+In teaching, he implements the Aristotelian principle that character is formed through activity.
+In practice, this principle is embodied in the Kerschensteiner Activity School, in which purposeful workshop teaching is the basic axiom.

-These educationists to whom we have referred thus recognized the important fact that children also can learn through being active, doing and working.
+These educationists recognize the important fact that children can learn through being active, doing and working.

-Thus, in designing a lesson, the teacher should allow for the fact that he also can let the children learn by giving them work assignments.
-He should ask himself if he cannot bring about effective learning in a specific lesson through this spontaneous life attitude, namely, work.
-He should ask himself at what stage in concluding a lesson is it desirable to let the children learn by assigning them a task, by requiring them to study by themselves, by letting them construct something, to use an instrument themselves, by letting them do an exercise in the textbook, by letting them tackle a project, set up an apparatus or do a dissection--in other words, to harness work as a person's form of living, as a didactic form of actualization.
-In the course of the lesson, the assignment is used by the teacher at that moment when he deems it desirable that the pupils acquire a grasp of or firm up the content by working with it.
-Thus, he will allow the conversation to change into self activity via assignment as soon as he thinks the pupils are in a position to do themselves what they were doing together.
-An obvious moment in the course of a lesson for the effective implementation of an assignment is directly after the exposition and the breaking through of insight, when practice will serve to exercise and consolidate the insight.
-The relationship between assignment as a didactic ground form and the textbook method is clear here.
-The teacher uses the textbook when he wants to let them do an activity that exercises their insight or if he wants, by means of a comprehension test, to exercise their ability to read with comprehension.
+Thus, in designing a lesson, the teacher should allow for the fact that he/she also can let the children learn by giving them work assignments.
+He/she should ask him/herself if he/she can bring about effective learning in a specific lesson through this spontaneous life attitude, i.e., work.
+He/she should ask him/herself, at what stage in concluding a lesson, is it desirable to let the children learn by assigning them a task, by requiring them to study by themselves, by letting them construct something, to use an instrument themselves, by letting them do an exercise in the textbook, by letting them tackle a project, set up an apparatus, or do a dissection--in other words, to harness work as a person's form of living, as a didactic form of actualization.
+During the lesson, the assignment is used by the teacher at that moment when he/she deems it desirable that the pupils acquire a grasp of, or firm up the content by working with it.
+Thus, he/she will allow the conversation to change into self-activity via assignment, as soon as he thinks the pupils are able to do, by themselves, what they were doing together.
+During a lesson, an obvious moment for the effective implementation of an assignment is directly after the exposition phase and the breaking through of insight, when practice will serve to exercise and consolidate the insight.
+The relationship between assignment, as a didactic groundform, and the textbook method is clear here.
+The teacher uses the textbook when he/she wants to let them do an activity which exercises their insight, or if he/she wants, by means of a comprehension test, to exercise their ability to read with comprehension.